Sydney Parham Epes

-Sydney Parham Epes (August 20, 1865 – March 3, 1900) was a U.S. Representative from Virginia, cousin of James F. Epes and William Bacon Oliver.
+Sydney Parham Epes (August 20, 1865 – March 3, 1900) was a U.S. representative from Virginia, serving briefly for parts of two terms at the end of the 19th century.

+He was the cousin of James F. Epes and William Bacon Oliver.

 Biography

 Born near Nottoway Court House, Virginia, Epes moved with his parents to Kentucky and settled near Franklin, Kentucky, where he attended the public schools.
 He returned to Virginia in 1884 and edited and published a Democratic newspaper at Blackstone, Virginia.

+Political career

 He served as member of the Virginia House of Delegates in 1891 and 1892.
 He served as register of the Virginia land office from 1895 to 1897, and presented credentials as a Member-elect to the Fifty-fifth Congress and served from March 4, 1897, until March 23, 1898, when he was succeeded by Robert T. Thorp, who contested the election.

+Congress and death

 Epes was elected as a Democrat to the Fifty-sixth Congress and served from March 4, 1899, until his death from peritonitis in Washington, D.C., March 3, 1900.
 He was interred in Lake View Cemetery, Blackstone, Virginia.